rastkojokic/rails-dev-box/README.md

     host $ vagrant destroy # DANGER: all is gone

 Please check the [Vagrant documentation](http://docs.vagrantup.com/v2/) for more information on Vagrant.

-## Faster Rails test suites

-The default mechanism for sharing folders is convenient and works out the box in all Vagrant versions, but there are a couple of alternatives that are more performant.

 ### rsync